insideout10/wordlift-plugin/src/readme.txt

  * Fix: [issue 148](https://github.com/insideout10/wordlift-plugin/issues/148): SEO Ultimate compatibility issue which caused meta values to be copied to new entities created within a post is now solved.

 = 3.0.13 (2015-10-30) =
  * Fix: [issue 95](https://github.com/insideout10/wordlift-plugin/issues/128).
 Now hashes in the text do not break anymore the annotations embedding after analysis execution
+ * Fix: [issue 95](https://github.com/insideout10/wordlift-plugin/issues/128).
+Now hashes in the text do not break anymore the annotations embedding after analysis execution

 = 3.0.12 (2015-10-23) =